-Starting those first foods comes faster than we can believe and before you know it, your little one is 4-6 months old and eyeing that steak on your plate, drool trailing our of their mouth.
-Well, it may be a few more months before they can down that T-bone, but per the Academy of Pediatrics recommendations, you can actually start first foods as early as 4 months.
+Starting those first foods comes faster than we can believe!
+Before you know it, your little one is 4-6 months old and eyeing that steak on your plate, drool trailing out of their mouth.
+Well, it may be a few more months before they can down that T-bone.
+But per the Academy of Pediatrics recommendations, you can actually introduce solid foods to your baby as early as 4 months.

-The most important thing to remember, though, is that foods for that first year of life are complementary, milk (breast milk or fomula) is a baby’s primary source of nutrition, and we are still aiming for 24-32 oz of milk daily (even with the addition of solid foods).
+The most important thing to remember is that foods for that first year of life are complementary.
+Milk (breast milk or formula) is a baby’s primary source of nutrition.
+And we are still aiming for 24-32 oz of milk daily (even with the addition of solid foods).

 So how do you know your little one is ready?
 Here are some things to check off your list: